Mezzo Forte: Plot

 Momokichi Momoi, the mob boss owner of a professional baseball team known as "the Peach Twisters", has a unique way of dealing with ineffective players: killing them.
 His daughter, Momomi, is twice as twisted as her father.
 Mikura, Kenichi, and Tomohisa of the Danger Service Agency are hired by a mysterious old man to kidnap Momokichi.
 The DSA attempts to kidnap Momokichi during a bowling match, but the operation goes awry when Momoi and Momokichi's bodyguards intervene.
 Mikura seems to recognize both Momokichi and Momomi, and Momomi seems to recognize Mikura before the DSA manages to escape.
 However, the DSA find out to their dismay that Momokichi was killed during the kidnapping.
+While sleeping Mikura dreams that Kenichi confesses his feelings for her which Mikura reciprocates and the pair have oral and vaginal sex.
+Kenichi then ejaculates inside Mikura, despite her pleas for him not to.
+After they finish, Tomohisa arrives and with Kenichi's consent, rapes Mikura while Kenichi watches.

 Furious, Momomi orders her men and the police to begin a manhunt for the DSA.
 Meanwhile, the DSA bury Momokichi's body to hide it and confront the client about his true identity.
 The client reveals that he used to be a hitman under Momokichi's employ, but when he retired Momomi tried to have him killed.
 The client originally wanted to use Momokichi as insurance to escape the country, but with Momokichi dead, the only way for everybody to ensure their safety is to kill Momomi.
 They try to lure Momomi into the open by faking a ransom demand for Momokichi, but Momochi is determined to hunt them down anyways.
 She manages to capture Mikura, but Kenichi and Tomohisa manage to secretly replace her with a robot double.
+Unaware of the switch, Momomi hands the Mikura double to a pair of criminals as punishment.
+The criminals proceed to rape her repeatedly as revenge until the sex turns consensual and the Mikura double asks for more.

-The DSA then stage a fake hostage trade with a robot double of Momokichi, and both sides end up double crossing each other and a gunfight ensues.
+The DSA stage a fake hostage trade with a robot double of Momokichi, and both sides end up double crossing each other and a gunfight ensues.
 The real Mikura ambushes Momomi and kills her, and the client reveals that he is in fact Hiroka, Momokichi and Momomi's head of security.
-Hiroko admits that he used the DSA to eliminate the Momoi family so he can seize their empire, and prepares to kill the DSA now that their usefulness has ended.
+Hiroka admits that he used the DSA to eliminate the Momoi family so he can seize their empire, and prepares to kill the DSA now that their usefulness has ended.
 However, the DSA were aware of Hiroka's duplicity from the start, and kill him by self destructing the Momokichi double.

 Afterwards, the DSA focus on rebuilding the damage the Momoi thugs caused to their base, with Mikura receiving a premonition about their next job and suggesting they accept it.